 Running a medical practice often not only involves providing care to patients but also becoming deeply involved in accounting.
 Errors in the billing cycle can be quite common if the person doing medical coding is inexperienced.
 The amount of time misspent worrying about the nuances of payment collections could be used to focus on connecting with your patients.

-PrognoCIS provides medical billing services, or Revenue Cycle Management, along with our EHR software.
-Your practice can benefit from thousands of man-hours in combined payment experience, delivering optimized returns and shorter payment cycles.
+PrognoCIS provides medical billing practice management, or Revenue Cycle Management, a Telemedicine solution along with our EHR software.
+Your practice can benefit from thousands of man-hours in combined payment experience, delivering optimized returns, and shorter payment cycles.

 2. Shorten Revenue Cycles with Debt Collection Services